Ilo to Ica Bus

 The travel from Ilo to Ica takes about 14 hours, going through 483 mi (778 km) of distance on the highway.
 The transportation companies Excluciva and Tepsa cover this route in their travel itinerary, offering bus tickets from s/.
 90 to s/.
 140. The buses leave from 3:30 p.m. to 4:30 p.m. from the terminals next to the Plaza de Armas of Ilo, being their destination the terminals of a main road in the centre of Ica.
 The weather of Ica is dry and desert, with an average temperature of 71 °F (22 °C); it can reach 95 °F (35 °C) in summer time.

-Why book Ilo to Ica bus with redBus?
+Why book a Ilo to Ica bus with redBus?

-You can also avail time-to-time redBus offers while booking online bus tickets from Ilo to Ica.
-Follow simple, fast and secure bus booking procedure.
-This helps to create a joyful road travel experience!
+You can also time-to-time redBus offers while booking your bus tickets online from Ilo to Ica.
+Follow a simple, fast and secure bus booking procedure.
+This helps save time and also helps to create a joyful travel experience!

 In the Ica territory flowered 2 of the most important cultures that lived in this part of the continent.
 The Paracas culture (600 B. C. - 100 A.D.) and the Naza culture (100 A.D. - 800 A.D.) were the first civilizations of Ica, followed by the Chincha culture (800 A.D. - 1476 A.D.), but there are not many registers of the last one.
 With the expansion of the Incan Empire, the end of the Chincha culture would arrive, consolidating as new power of the territory of Ica until the arrival of the Spanish and the subsequent conquest.
 After the foundation by the Spanish, Ica would become a commercial region, characterized by its textile and winemaking industries, which saw its origin in 1540, when Nicolás de Ribera el Viejo produced the first eau-de-vie with the Ica raisins.